m-niedzielski/digital-voltmeter/testing/test_plan.md

 ## Acceptance Criteria

 - Divider midpoint voltage should match predicted value within ±5%.
-- ADC readings should increase steadily with increasing input voltage.
+- ADC readings should increase monotonically with increasing input voltage.
 - No ADC saturation or clipping should occur within the 0–15 V input range.

 ## Results

-Test results are recorded in 'results_divider_test.csv'
+Test results are recorded in `results_divider_test.csv`

 Note: Predicted midpoint voltages should use the divider ratio including the 1 kΩ series protection resistor.